erozonachi/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a declarative and powerful user interface library for rapidly building and deploying large/complex applications.
+React solved the following problems;

+It efficiently bares and manages the application loads such as handling events and making changes to DOM elements on the client side (the browser) with the help a simple engine called Virtual DOM.
+These loads were ideally cumbersome to handle by the traditional DOM on the browser.
+React's component-based design and architecture makes it easier for developers to rapidly build and deploy complex web applications from small reusable and encapsulated pieces of codes called components.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+Thinking in React simply means that a developer's thought process towards building a web application should be, to first take a critical look of the UI mock design and the data his/her application will be dealing with.
+Next,
+- the developer should decompose the entire UI into a hierarchical tree of components.
+- the developer should build a static version of the app using React.
+- The developer should identify the optimal representation of the UI state.
+- The developer should identify what components should the UI state live in.
+- The developer should add inverse data flow, this is achieved by passing state data around as props and providing a way of updating the state data from outside the state residence.

-- [ ] Describe state.
+- [x] Describe state.

+It is one of the data models used in React applications, it is private to the component where it lives and also mutable only within that component.
+It can be passed around as props to other components.
+When the state is changed the right way, components are re-rendered.

-- [ ] Describe props.
+- [x] Describe props.

+It is the second of the two data models used in React applications, it is a structure through which data (including functions) are passed from one component to another.
+It is important to note that props are immutable.

 ## Project Set Up